Contact Us

 • Insect Repellent

-You will not be allowed to enter Machu Picchu without a licensed guide — the staff are trained to vet all people entering into this sight.
-There are many licensed guides walking around offering their services near the entrance gate, so you can hire one on the spot.
-However, we cannot the guarantee the type of service you will receive.
+You are not allowed to enter Machu Picchu without a licensed guide — the staff are trained to vet all people entering into this sight.
+Many licensed guides walk around offering their services near the entrance gate, so you can hire one on the spot.
+We cannot the guarantee the type of service you will receive.
 We suggest you select a reputable company that will provide a bilingual guide that is knowledgeable about Inca Culture and history and is also up to date on all the new accepted theories about Machu Picchu.

 Extra Hikes at Machu Picchu?